 - How often will you relocate?
 5th wheels are great for establishing a basecamp for longer stays.
 You’ll retain your tow vehicle for supply runs and to explore nearby attractions, but smaller class B RVs are better if you’re constantly on the move.

+- What can your current vehicle tow?
 It’s important to match the trailer to the truck you own.
-If you’re shopping for both an RV and a tow vehicle, learn how to find the right vehicle to tow your RV before you pick a fifth wheel RV.
-If you already have a truck, use a Towing Guide to determine how much weight you can safely tow.
+If you’re shopping for an RV and a tow vehicle, find the best vehicle for towing a camper.
+If you already have a truck, use the guide below to determine how much you can safely tow.

 What are your thoughts on fifth wheels?
 Would you want one?
 Leave a comment below.